Soarin': Epcot

 Entrance for Epcot's Soarin within The Land pavilion.

 The attraction was duplicated, simply as Soarin, and officially opened inside "The Land" pavilion at Epcot in Walt Disney World on May 5, 2005, along with Lights, Motors, Action!: Extreme Stunt Show at Disney's Hollywood Studios as part of the Happiest Celebration on Earth festival.
 Unlike the Disney California Adventure version, the show had guests taking flights to California.
 The concept was reinforced with theming of guests being loaded into "gates", with airport-themed spiels referring to "Flight 5505", an homage to the attraction's opening day.
 Cast members wear costumes resembling flight attendant uniforms, whereas the California version wear airfield crew uniforms.

 The Epcot queue originally had pictures of natural wonders from around the world, not just California.
 It utilized a new infrared technology that allows guests to participate in interactive games.
 In 2009, this interactive technology appeared in the Magic Kingdom as part of a seven-month overhaul of Space Mountain.
 These interactive games were replaced with the Soarin' Challenge, a team-based game of trivia with questions pertaining to geography, landmarks, and cultures.
 Guests utilize displays throughout the queue and the companion Play Disney Parks smartphone app to join one of four colored teams (red, purple, yellow, and green) and help their team achieve the highest score by answering questions correctly and quickly.

 The attraction closed for refurbishment on January 4, 2016, and was originally slated to reopen on June 17, with a third theater to coincide with the release of the new Soarin' Around the World film.
 The ride reopened with the original film on May 27, and the change to the new film occurred on June 17, 2016.

 Disney announced that Soarin' Over California would temporarily return to the park on September 22, 2023, as part of Disney's 100 Years of Wonder celebration.
 This return run ended February 27, 2024 and Soarin' Around the World returned.

-The film ends with a flyover of Epcot's Future World (now World Celebration).
+The film ends with a flyover of Epcot.
 In the original 2016 version, this included the Fountain of Nations, Innoventions, and Spaceship Earth.
-After a redesign of Future World that was completed in 2024, the film was updated to remove the former signage and buildings, all of which were prominently visible in the film, with an updated visual that included the redesigned World Celebration area.
-This updated ending premiered on November 20, 2024.
+After a redesign of Future World that was completed in 2024, the film was updated to include the redesigned World Celebration area.
+The updated ending premiered on November 20, 2024.
 The new ending also fixed the Eiffel Tower scene, which had become popular due to the way the tower distorted as the camera flew over it.
-The new ending, which stays farther away from the tower, has less distortion.
+The version, which stays farther away from the tower, has less distortion.

+A new film, Soarin' Across America, premiered on May 26, 2026.
+The new film is part of Disney's celebration of the United States Semiquincentennial.
+At the same time, it was announced Soarin' Around the World would closed on May 14.